cli0/gsoc_relationship/README.md

 ![GitHub Logo](/images/Relationship_Types.png)
 *Figure 2: High-level view of artefact relationships*

-The relationships between artefacts will be defined in detail by the indicators that the Querying and ML components will detect/calculate.
-The first step of relationships discovery is finding good indicators of relationships between the different artefacts.
-These indicators are extracted by processing the analytic results from Holmes Totem (Dynamic).
-The components responsible for performing this analytic processes are the Query and ML components.
+The relationships between artefacts are defined by a (continuously-growing) predefined set of features.
+The first step of relationships discovery is extracting these features of interest from the Totem results and storing connections between artefacts based on these features.

 ###### Final Relationships